fritzing/aisler-wiki/use-aisler-with/Fritzing/Upload-your-project-to-AISLER.md

 It may take up to 10 seconds to have your project analyzed.

+**Attention:** At this moment we are not able to split fzz files containing multiple pcb-boards.
+You can follow this simple instructions to separate you boards.

+**1. Open your Sketch**
+Open your Fritzing Fzz containing multiple pcb layouts and save the file with a new file name

+**2. Choose the PCB**
+Select all PCBs except one by left-click and dragging over the boards.
+**Tip:** Hold strg to add more things to your selection

+Simply hit the delete button after your selection is complete.

+**3. Redo the process**
+Save your file with the single board left and start from step one for every other board from your multiple board fzz file.

 ### 3. Proof your design (optional)
 ![Proof your Fritzing design](assets/manufacturing_renderings.png)